Monday, October 21, 2024

 If you can't find a feature that matches your desired background, work with your DM to create one.

-In my experience, most players do not even try to customize their background, but it happened occasionally when were playing 5e, and I personally tried to do it with all of my characters.
+In my experience, most players do not even try to customize their background, but it happened occasionally when we were playing 5e, and I personally tried to do it with all of my characters.
 Players new to D&D who start with the 2024 PHB might not even think to ask their DM about the possibility, which is a real shame.

 Ability score increases are now tied to backgrounds, which is fine.
 I personally like my dwarves sturdy and taciturn and my elves lithe and frail, but I get why the culture has moved away from that.